DanielFDA/project-sei-4/README.md

 Then just making a post request to register an user with the inputted information and push this user to the login page if it is succesful, after 0.5s.
 If not succesful it would just display the error messages.

-This was the landing page where you got the option to Login or Register:
+This was the landing page where you got the option to Login or Register.

 <p align="center" width="100%">
     <img width="93%" src="client/src/assets/landing-page.png">
 </p>

-After login in, this was the home page
+After login in, this was the home page.

 <p align="center" width="100%">
     <img width="93%" src="client/src/assets/home-page.png">